John C. Reilly

 John Christopher Reilly (born May 24, 1965) is an American actor.
+A character actor, he is known for his work with leading and supporting roles in both independent films and major studio features.
+The recipient of various accolades, Reilly is one of only two people to have been nominated for an Emmy Award, a Grammy Award, an Academy Award, and a Tony Award (EGOT) without winning any.
+(Note: Reilly is the second to have done so; the first was Lynn Redgrave.)

-He is known as a character actor taking leading and supporting roles in independent drama films and studio comedies.
-He gained exposure through his supporting roles in Casualties of War (1989), Days of Thunder (1990), Hard Eight (1996), Boogie Nights (1997), Magnolia (1999), Gangs of New York (2002) and The Aviator (2004).
-Reilly was nominated for the Academy Award for Best Supporting Actor and the corresponding Golden Globe Award for his role in the musical film Chicago (2002).
-Reilly's other notable films include The River Wild (1994), The Thin Red Line (1998), and The Hours (2002).
+Reilly started his career in the late 1980s, gaining recognition for his supporting roles in Casualties of War (1989), Days of Thunder (1990), Hard Eight (1996), Boogie Nights (1997), Magnolia (1999), Gangs of New York (2002) and The Aviator (2004).
+For his performance in the musical film Chicago (2002), he received nominations for the Academy Award and Golden Globe Award for Best Supporting Actor.

-Reilly gained prominence for his roles in comedy films such as Cal Naughton Jr. in Talladega Nights: The Ballad of Ricky Bobby (2006).
-He then went on to play the title character in Walk Hard: The Dewey Cox Story (2007), and Dale Doback, one of the two step brothers, in Step Brothers (2008).
-Meanwhile, Reilly began co-starring as Dr. Steve Brule in the comedic television series Tim and Eric Awesome Show, Great Job!
-(2007–2010), which led to the spin-off series Check It Out! with Dr. Steve Brule (2010–2016).
-He voiced the title character in the Wreck It Ralph films (2012–2018).
-Reilly is also known for his work in the independent films Cyrus, We Need to Talk About Kevin, and Carnage (all in 2011), The Lobster (2015), and The Sisters Brothers (2018).
-He combined his comedic and dramatic abilities for his portrayal of comedian Oliver Hardy in the biopic Stan and Ollie (2018) earning nominations for the Golden Globe Award and Critics' Choice Award.
+Greater recognition came from Reilly's roles in comedy films Talladega Nights: The Ballad of Ricky Bobby (2006), Walk Hard: The Dewey Cox Story (2007), and Step Brothers (2008), in addition to his role as Dr. Steve Brule in the Adult Swim comedy series Tim and Eric Awesome Show, Great Job!
+(2007–2010) and spinoff Check It Out! with Dr. Steve Brule (2010–2016).
+He provided the voice of the titular character in the Wreck It Ralph films (2012–2018).
+He starred in the independent films Cyrus (2010), We Need to Talk About Kevin, and Carnage (both 2011), The Lobster (2015), The Sisters Brothers and Stan & Ollie (both 2018).
+For his portrayal of comedian Oliver Hardy in the latter, he received critical acclaim and awards nominations.

-Reilly is also known for his work on television.
-He created and starred in a Showtime comedy series Moonbase 8 (2020) and led an ensemble cast for the HBO sports drama series Winning Time: The Rise of the Lakers Dynasty (2022–2023).
-Reilly performs with his band John Reilly and Friends.
-For his role in the Broadway revival in Sam Shepard's play True West (2000) he was nominated for the Tony Award for Best Actor in a Play.
+Reilly subsequently co-created and starred in the Showtime comedy series Moonbase 8 (2020) and the HBO sports drama series Winning Time: The Rise of the Lakers Dynasty (2022–2023).
+He also earned a nomination for the Children's and Family Emmy Award for his role in the Disney+ animated short film An Almost Christmas Story (2024).
+On stage, he received a nomination for the Tony Award for Best Actor in a Play for his role in the Broadway revival of Sam Shepard's play True West (2000).
+Aside from acting, Reilly also performs with his band John Reilly and Friends.

 Early life and education

 Reilly was born in Chicago, Illinois, the fifth of six children.
 His father was of Irish and Scottish descent, and his mother was of Lithuanian ancestry.
 His father ran an industrial linen supply company.
 Reilly has described himself as being mischievous during his childhood, highlighting an event when he was 12 in which he and his friends stole 500 boxes of Sugar Corn Pops from a freight train.
 Reilly grew up in the Chicago Lawn neighborhood.

 Reilly was raised Catholic and attended Brother Rice High School.
-He is an alumnus of The Theatre School at DePaul University in Chicago.
+He attended DePaul University in Chicago.